Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Review of ensemble Kalman filter and smoother

-Estimation of the $n \times n$ prior covariance matrix based on small ensembles is often challenging in applications with large state dimension $n$, and regularization becomes necessary to avoid rank deficiency and spurious correlations.
-If some ordering or distance between elements of the state vector can be specified, such that the dependence between two elements is expected to decrease with increasing distance (e.g., when the state is a discretized version of a spatial field), a popular and effective regularization method is tapering \citep[e.g.,][]{Furr:Gent:Nych:06,Ande:07,Furr:Beng:07}, which refers to Hadamard (entrywise) multiplication with a sparse positive definite correlation matrix defined based on the distances between the elements.
-This leads to the expression $\widehat\bfSigma_{t|t-1} = (\widetilde\bfSigma_{t|t-1}\circ \mathbf{\mathcal{T}}_t) + \bQ_t$, where $\widetilde\bfSigma_{t|t-1}$ is the sample covariance matrix of $\{\forex_{t|t-1}^{(1)},\ldots,\forex_{t|t-1}^{(N)}\}$, and $\mathbf{\mathcal{T}}_t$ is the sparse correlation matrix.
-Other regularization methods for states that are spatially referenced \citep[e.g.,][]{Ott:Hunt:Szun:04,Hunt2007} or not \citep[e.g.,][]{Pourahmadi2013} will not be discussed here, but could also be applied in some of our methods described later.
+Estimation of the $n \times n$ prior covariance matrix based on small ensembles is often challenging in applications with large state dimension $n$, { which can lead to ensemble collapse \citep[e.g.,][]{Saetrom2013} similar to the degeneration of the particle filter.
+In the EnKF, this collapse is counteracted by variance inflation \citep[e.g.,][]{Ande:07a}, data-dimension-reduction via shrinkage regression \citep{Saetrom2011}, or regularization via tapering.
+We focus here on \emph{tapering} \citep[e.g.,][]{Furr:Gent:Nych:06,Ande:07,Furr:Beng:07}, which is a very powerful method to avoid rank deficiency and spurious correlations by assuming that dependence is expected to decrease with increasing spatial distance.
+More precisely, tapering} refers to entrywise multiplication with a sparse positive definite correlation matrix defined based on the distances between the elements.
+This leads to the expression { $\widehat\bfSigma_{t|t-1} = \widetilde\bfSigma_{t|t-1} + \bQ_t$ with $\widetilde\bfSigma_{t|t-1} = \bC_{t} \circ \mathbf{\mathcal{T}}_t$, where $\bC_{t}$ } is the sample covariance matrix of $\{\forex_{t|t-1}^{(1)},\ldots,\forex_{t|t-1}^{(N)}\}$, and $\mathbf{\mathcal{T}}_t$ is the sparse correlation matrix.
+Other regularization methods for states that are spatially referenced \citep[e.g.,][]{Ott:Hunt:Szun:04,Hunt2007} or not \citep[e.g.,][]{Pourahmadi2013} will not be discussed here, but could also be applied in some of our methods described later. { Also note that $\widehat\bfSigma_{t|t-1}$ enters the Kalman gain in \eqref{eq:gain} through the $n \times m_t$ matrix $\widehat{\bfSigma}_{t|t-1} \bH_t'$ and the $m_t \times m_t$ matrix $\bH_t\widehat{\bfSigma}_{t|t-1}\bH_t'$, and so the EnKF can be stable even for massive $n$, as long as $m_t$ is not too large. }